mdn/content/files/en-us/web/css/align-items/index.md

 - `baseline`, `first baseline`, `last baseline`
   - : All flex items are aligned such that their [flex container baselines](https://drafts.csswg.org/css-flexbox-1/#flex-baselines) align.
 The item with the largest distance between its cross-start margin edge and its baseline is flushed with the cross-start edge of the line.
 - `stretch`
-  - : If the combined size of the items is less than the size of the alignment container, any auto-sized items have their size increased equally (not proportionally), while still respecting the constraints imposed by `max-height`/`max-width` (or equivalent functionality), so that the combined size exactly fills the alignment container.
+  - : If the items are smaller than the alignment container, auto-sized items will be equally enlarged to fill the container, respecting the width and height limits.
 - `safe`
   - : Used alongside an alignment keyword.
 If the chosen keyword means that the item overflows the alignment container causing data loss, the item is instead aligned as if the alignment mode were `start`.
 - `unsafe`